10 May Give Yourself the Gift of Being a ‘Good Enough Mum’

 It’s relentless, 24-7 and you rarely get to switch off.
 Motherhood – it’s a role where you look at those around you and secretly worry that everyone else is doing it better than you.

-The lead up to Mother’s Day, which bombards us with images of ‘perfect’ mums with well-behaved children and immaculate homes – can make many mums feel like are doing it all wrong.
+Each Mother’s Day we are bombarded with images of ‘perfect’ mums with well-behaved children and immaculate homes – which can make many mums feel like are doing it all wrong.
 But next time you are giving your kids toasted sandwiches for dinner, remember that everyone else is not serving up a Master Chef-inspired menu.

 The most important ingredients to help your kids thrive are not quinoa, kombucha or kimchi but love, security and a safe, predictable home environment.